Committed to serving our community.

 As president and owner of Basin Disposal Inc, Darrick understands the importance of operating a strong, local, multigenerational business.
 Basin Disposal was founded in 1941 and spans 3 generations.
 With a philosophy to serve and partner with the communities they serve, Darrick’s company philosophy aligns with Community First Banks’ values.
 Darrick has served on the Board of Directors since 2012 and brings a unique and valuable perspective to the board.

-As CEO and founder of HFG Trust, Ty has over three decades of experience in the finance industry.
+As director and founder of HFG Trust, Ty has over three decades of experience in the finance industry.
 Having served as the bank’s first chairman of the board, and founder of HFG Trust, Ty is committed to the success and partnership of both organizations.
 A native of the Tri-Cities, Ty is actively involved in the community, supporting local organizations such as the Kennewick Kiwanis Club, Kennewick School Foundation, First United Methodist Church, and Junior Achievement.

 In 1981, with a decade of experience and expertise in sheet metal, mechanical design and business management, Bruce had the vision to start a local sheet metal business.
 10 years later, Apollo Inc was founded and operations began.
 Over 37 years later his legacy continues and his company now consists of over 1800 employees and has expanded its markets across the US and internationally.
 As founder and entrepreneur of a local business, Bruce brings vision, expertise and business acumen to the Board of Directors.
 Bruce has served on the Board since the bank was founded in 1997.